bweiher/pelotonR/README.md

 #### __Authenticating__:

-You need to set environmental variables or `PELOTON_LOGIN` and `PELOTON_PASSWORD` or provide them in this initial step, which must be run before you can issue other queries.
+You need to set environmental variables: `PELOTON_LOGIN` and `PELOTON_PASSWORD`, or provide them in this initial step, which must be run before you can issue other queries.

 ``` r
 library(pelotonR)